Master Apartments: Decline

 In 1958, Louis Horch made his son Frank manager of the building.
 During the 1950s and 1960s, the Manhattan Valley neighborhood (then known as Bloomingdale), where the Master Building is located, saw its culturally-oriented middle class renters depart.
 Many of them may have bought houses in the city's suburbs.
-As a consequence, the museum and cultural center lost their audience and in 1971 they were forced to close.
-(Note: See also: History of New York City (1978–present) and New York City#Modern history.)
-Their holdings were donated to Brandeis University and cultural initiatives such as the Master Institute Chorus, founded in 1960, either folded, or, as in the case of the chorus, became affiliated with other organizations, such as the New Amsterdam Singers.
-The Horches' daughter, Oriole, became advisory consultant for the collection at Brandeis.
+As a consequence, the Riverside Museum and cultural center lost their audience, and in 1971 they were forced to close.
+(Note: See also: History of New York City (1978–present) and 1975 New York City fiscal crisis.)
+The artwork holdings were donated to Brandeis University in Waltham, Massachusetts (a suburb of Boston), and became a major addition to the collection of its Rose Art Museum, which had been founded in 1961.
+The Horches' daughter, Oriole Farb, became advisory consultant for the collection at Brandeis.
+Cultural initiatives such as the Master Institute Chorus (founded in 1960) either folded, or, as in the case of the chorus, became affiliated with other organizations such as the New Amsterdam Singers.
 The building's auditorium continued to present concerts, plays, readings, and lectures in the 1940s and into the 1950s.
 From 1961 through 1989 the Equity Library Theater leased it for productions showcasing the talents of New York actors.

 As chair of Bloomington Conservation Project, Horch and the Master Institute of United Arts led an effort to improve deteriorated housing by converting single-family brownstone buildings into rent-subsidized apartments.
 In 1970–71, Louis transferred partial ownership of the building to Frank and Oriole, and Louis and Nettie Horch moved to Florida.
 Frank was murdered during a 1975 robbery.
 The Bloomingdale area did not return to prosperity until the late 1980s and early 1990s, when the city as a whole experienced an economic rebound.
 As high-paying white-collar employment in financial institutions and other service industries replaced long-departed blue-collar jobs in the industrial sector, real estate speculators found that they could profit from new condos and co-ops either by replacing old buildings or by renovating them.